ahmedbil/express-chat-app-with-session-management-boilerplate/README.md

  - Chat with other users

 About Me:
-I am currently in my second year, studying Computer Science at the University of Waterloo and Wilfrid Laurier University.
+I am currently in my second year, studying Computer Science at the University of Waterloo.
 In my free time, I am searching for ways to combine my enthusiasm for technology and creative designing to develop products that can benefit others.
 I am curiosity-driven and passionate about learning.
 Specifically, I enjoy learning about potential innovation holds and how it is contributing to changing the world.